A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Financial applications

-From a practical point of view, denoting by $\xi$ the terminal value of a given financial position, $\rho_{t} (\xi)$ quantifies the risk the investor takes in the position $\xi$ at terminal time $T$.
-Clearly, in order to have a concrete financial use, a risk measure has to satisfies a set of properties, usually referred to as \textit{axioms of risk measures}, we refer to \cite{de/13} to a complete list of the aforementioned axioms.
+From a practical point of view, if we denote by $\xi $ the terminal value of a given financial position, $\rho _{t}(\xi )$ quantifies the risk the investor takes in the position $\xi $ at terminal time $T$.
+Clearly, in order to have a concrete financial use, a risk measure has to satisfy a set of properties, usually referred to as \textit{axioms of risk measures}; we refer to \cite{de/13} to a complete list of the aforementioned axioms.

-From a mathematical point of view, it has been shown that BSDE's, and the related forward--backward system, are a perfect tool to tackle the problem of risk management.
-In particular, one possible way to define a \textit{dynamic risk measure}, is to specify the generator $g$ of the driving BSDE, from here the name $g-$expectation, where the generator $g$ determines the properties of the \textit{dynamic risk measure}.
-A direct approach to $g$-expectation is therefore to introduce a BSDE of the form
+From a mathematical point of view, it has been shown that BSDEs and the related for\-ward--backward system are a perfect tool to tackle the problem of risk management.
+In particular, one possible way to define a \textit{ dynamic risk measure} is to specify the generator $g$ of the driving BSDE, from here the name $g-$expectation, where the generator $g$ determines the properties of the \textit{dynamic risk measure}.
+A direct approach to $g$ -expectation is therefore to introduce a BSDE of the form

 where the generator $g$ is called the generator of a $g-$expectation.
-In this sense we have that
+In this sense we have

 where we have used the subscript $g$ to emphasize the role played by the generator $g$.
 Heuristically speaking we have the relation

 so that intuitively the coefficient $g$ reflects the agent's belief on the expected change of risk.